 - Are aligned with Hive NYC’s core principles and practices (pg2) but do not meet the aforementioned Hive Member criteria. (can include youth affinity groups/ta providers, researchers, universities committed to community building/education/project based learning etc.).

 “Hive Members” and “Community Allies” are valued equally and are integral to our learning community, but have slightly different participation roles based on their organizational structures.

 If your organization meets the Hive Membership Criteria and can agree to the Membership Guidelines, you can apply on behalf of your organization by filling out the Hive Learning Network Member Application.
-Due Thursday, February 23, 2017 at 5:00 pm EST.
+Due Thursday, February 23, 2017 at 5:00 pm EST. Applications are now closed.